Photo By Kayleigh Omang

 2. Eat to nourish.

 Try to flip the switch on cravings and learn which foods help you feel the best.
-I tried the Whole30 plan last month, eliminating dairy, flour, sugar, sweeteners, bread, grains, processed foods and alcohol.
-I had significant improvement in my flexibility and joint pains, so I think I’m going to keep up many aspects of it.
+I tried the Whole30 plan last month, eliminating dairy, flour, sugar, sweeteners, bread, grains, processed foods, and alcohol.
+I had significant improvement in my flexibility and joint pains, so I think I’m going to keep up with many aspects of it.
+Of course, different people have different nutrient requirements.
+Therefore, see if you should take supplements like those from Simply Nootropics for maintaining optimal health.
 What foods make you feel great?
 Which foods make you tired or uncomfortable?
 Be your own detective, or get checked for food sensitivities.
+Go for health checkups, you never know what silent ailment you have.
+Eye sights, for instance, start to deteriorate after a point, and consulting eye doctors for LASIK treatment (click here to read) might be the way to go about it.

 To pass this along, teach the kids three to five age-appropriate simple dishes that can be assembled or prepared faster than fast food.